-Our audit for the year ended June 30, 2016 was conducted for the purpose of forming an opinion on the System's financial statements.
-The supplementary financial information, as listed in the table of contents, is presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit for the year ended June 30, 2017 was conducted for the purpose of forming an opinion on the System's basic financial statements.
+The supplementary financial information, as listed in the table of contents, is presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplementary financial information as listed in the table of contents for the year ended June 30, 2016 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements for the year ended June 30, 2016 and certain additional procedures, including comparing and reconciling such information directly to underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion, based on our audit and the report of other auditors, the supplementary financial information, as listed in the table of contents, is fairly stated in all material respects, in relation to the financial statements as a whole for the year ended June 30, 2016.
+The supplementary financial information as listed in the table of contents for the year ended June 30, 2017 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended June 30, 2017 and certain additional procedures, including comparing and reconciling such information directly to underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
+In our opinion, based on our audit and the report of other auditors, the supplementary financial information, as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended June 30, 2017.